 The IRS requires Form 1023 to be filled out by all nonprofit organizations seeking tax-exempt status.
 It can take anywhere from 3-12 months for the IRS to send its decision, based on how many questions the IRS has regarding your application.

 Anticipate the requirements for annual reporting.
 In many situations, an exempt organization must file a version of Form 990 with the IRS, depending on financial movement.

 If you need help with registering an organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.